eloquentanalytics/eloquent/README.md

 ### The Knowledge Graph

-The core layer is the list of the concepts and their relationships.
-This is the source of truth for the model and is used to generate all the other layers.
+The core list of the concepts and their relationships.
+This is the source of truth for the model and is used to generate all the other outputs.

 ```bash
 > eloquent describe graph